kimjw0623/HDR_Imaging/README.md

 <img src="static/teaser.PNG" width="40%" height="50%" title="teaser"></img>

+### Challenges

+The spatially-varying exposure input has low spatial resolution and has different motion blur for each exposure level.
+(See (b).)

-Our network restores HDR images from quad Bayer patterned sensor images in an end to end manner.
+Our network restores HDR images (c) from quad Bayer patterned sensor images (a) in an end-to-end manner.
+We jointly solve demosaicing and deblurring problems to achieve a high-quality snapshot HDR image from the quad-Bayer pattern.

-We create a dataset of quad Bayer sensor input with varying exposures and colors using the existing HDR video dataset.
+Also, we create a dataset of quad Bayer sensor input with varying exposures and colors using the existing HDR video dataset.

 [Presentation file](https://drive.google.com/file/d/1sJswcXjly7GI8QgXUr1gs9F5Adcq33TW/view?usp=share_link) (Google Drive)